Archive for June 2012

 London Welsh have confirmed that they have appealed against the RFU decision to block their promotion to the Aviva Premiership.

-The club were informed that their chosen stadium, the Kassam Stadium in Oxford, had not reached the minimum requirements for entry into the Aviva Premiership just hours before the first leg of their Championship play-off final with Cornish Pirates.
+The club were informed that their chosen stadium, the Kassam Stadium in Oxford, had not reached the minimum requirements.

 8 June 2012